One small step from "what is." One giant heap of "what could be."

 Homunculus say what?

-In the spirit of talking about artificial lifeforms, Alan and Paul look at “Homunculus,” originally a series of six films based on an epic poem of the same name written by Robert Hamerling in 1888 and adapted by the German studio Deutsche Bioscop GmbH.
-Each film was approximately an hour long and was released in 1916 (except for part 6, which came out in 1917).
+In the spirit of discussing artificial lifeforms, Alan and Paul look at “Homunculus,” originally a series of six films based on an epic poem of the same name by Robert Hamerling, written in 1888, and adapted by the German studio Deutsche Bioscop GmbH.
+Each film was approximately an hour long and was released in…

 • Two sides to a story